 If you have taxable capital gains from your Wealthfront accounts or elsewhere, you can use your harvested tax losses to offset these gains.
 You can apply your harvested short-term losses to offset short-term gains; reduce your taxable ordinary income by up to $3,000 per year; carry forward your tax loss to future tax years; or offset long-term gains.

-For more on IRS allowances for capital gains and capital losses, please see the or consult your personal tax advisor.
+For more on IRS allowances for capital gains and capital losses, please see the IRS website or consult your personal tax advisor.
 Investors and their personal tax advisors are responsible for how the transactions in both Wealthfront and non-Wealthfront accounts are reported to the IRS or any other taxing authority.

 We regularly survey the landscape of over 1,400 ETFs and rank them for each asset class using the criteria of low expense ratios, minimal tracking error, ample liquidity, client-focused securities lending policies, and low correlation to the rest of the overall client investment portfolio.
 We receive no compensation for recommending any of the ETFs in our client portfolios and have no business relationship with any of the providers.